-On behalf of the Board of Xstate, I would like to thank shareholders for their continued support and look forward to meeting as many of you as possible in person at the Annual General meeting in April 2024.
+On behalf of the Board of Xstate Resources, I would like to thank shareholders for their patience and continued support.
+We look forward to reporting on the Company's activities during what should be a very exciting year in 2025.